 The ensemble-averaging approach is potentially a technique for improving the performance of real-time photochemical airquality modeling.
-Ensemble photochemical airquality forecasts will be tested extensively using the Community Multiscale Air Quality (CMAQ) model-system and the Emergency Weather Net (EmWxNet) and the Quality-Controlled AQ Data Set over the Lower Fraser Valley (LFV).
+Ensemble photochemical airquality forecasts are tested extensively using the Community Multiscale Air Quality (CMAQ) model-system with mesonet observations from the Emergency Weather Net (EmWxNet) and the Quality-Controlled AQ Data Set over the Lower Fraser Valley (LFV).